Observer les Étoiles Filantes : Préparation et Techniques pour les Perséides

 • Set your camera to manual mode.

-• Use a low aperture (f/2.8 - f/4) to capture the maximum light.
+• Use a low aperture (f/2.8 - f/4) to capture the maximum amount of light.

-• Set the ISO between 800 and 1600, depending on light conditions.
+• Set the ISO between 800 and 1600, depending on the lighting conditions.

-3. Do test shots
+3. Take test shots

 Conclusion